Security of Student Records

 Piedmont Technical College will disclose information from a student’s educational record only with the written consent of the student.
 FERPA allows disclosure of information without written consent under the following circumstances:

-Additional conditions under which FERPA allows information to be released without student consent can be found at the following website: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/students.html
+- Additional information regarding conditions under which FERPA allows information to be released without student consent can be found at the following website: https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html?src=ft

 Students have the right to withhold disclosure of directory information under FERPA.
 To withhold disclosure, students must complete the FERPA Non-Disclosure Request Form in the Student Records Office.